cetincakiroglu/MyNotes-App/README.md

 # Project: MyNotes Web App

-- MyNotes is a hybrit note taking app based on widgets.
+- MyNotes is a hybrit note taking web app based on widgets.
 - Users can signup or login with mail.
 - Users can take notes with advanced editor, voice notes, create task lists, set events and sync with Google Calendar.
 - **This project is a result of 2 weeks personal sprint period.
 Some features are not supported cross browser yet.
 I recommend using Google Chrome to test demo.**
 - MyNotes is a final personal project of **Social Hackers Academy Front End Development Course**
+- More features, bug fixes, updates will come as the development process continues.
+- Note that this version is designed to be a web app.
+As a part of production strategy project is divided in 3 paths, at the end of production there will be 3 versions.
+Web (React), Mobile (React Native), Desktop(Electron).

 ### Technologies & Tools Used
 - JavaScript